 The property is defined by several distinct geographical features, most notably its high plateau location wedged tightly between the Huntington River Valley to the west and several well-known mountain peaks to the east, including Deane Mountain, Huntington Gap, Burnt Rock Mountain and Mount Ira Allen, all roughly 2 miles from the property.
 Vermont's Long Trail runs along this extended ridgeline.
 Formerly occupied by a large farm in the early 1900s, the center of the property covers mostly gentle terrain.

-The property has been managed for decades as a traditional working forest, and since 2008 by Fountains under Forest Stewardship Council (FSC) guidelines, growing quality northern hardwood and softwood sawlogs, in addition to a host of other forest products.
-The current Capital Timber Value (CTV) accounts for 50% of the purchase price, with the balance realistically covering the bare land value held by the property's multiple-use opportunities (housing, conservation, recreation, etc.).
-The forest's upland terrain has resulted in a timber resource dominated by northern hardwoods (80% of species composition).
-The maples are the major species (42%), following by white ash (15%), yellow and white birch (11%), hemlock (10%) and spruce/pine (10%).
-The property offers a potential sugarbush opportunity, with the timber data indicating roughly 23,330 sugar and red maple taps property-wide (utilizing all stems 10" and greater).
+The property has been managed for decades as a traditional working forest, and since 2008 under Forest Stewardship Council (FSC) guidelines, growing quality northern hardwood and softwood sawlogs, in addition to a host of other forest products.
+The current Capital Timber Value (CTV) is estimated to be $694,000, accounting for 66% of the purchase price, with the balance realistically covering the bare land value held by the property’s multiple-use opportunities (housing, conservation, recreation, etc).
+The forest’s upland terrain has resulted in a timber resource dominated by northern hardwoods (80% of species composition).
+The maples are the major species (42%), followed by white ash (15%), yellow/white birch (11%), hemlock (10%), and spruce/pine (10%).
+The property offers a potential sugarbush opportunity, with the timber data indicating roughly 29,182 sugar and red maple taps property-wide (utilizing all stems 10” and greater).